Michael-AUG/Michael-AUG.github.io/equipment.markdown

 Combining my love of radio and antiques, I enjoy SWL-ing on this Eddystone Kilodyne Four receiver, dating from 1934.
 Designed for the shortwave/ham bands, I have subsequently wound coils for both MW and LW broadcast radio, allowing me to tune in to BBC Radio 4 amongst other stations.

-The radio was built by my dear (now S/K) friend Ron, G4AUG, and his father, back in the mid-1930s, and still works perfectly today.
+The radio was built by my dear (now S/K) friend Ron, G4 AUG, and his father, back in the mid-1930s, and still works perfectly today.

 Further information about the radio can be found [here](https://worldradiohistory.com/hd2/IDX-UK/Company/Eddystone-IDX/IDX/ESWM-No-1-1932-OCR-Page-0004.pdf) and [here](http://eddystoneusergroup.org.uk/Manuals/kilodyne%204%20manual.pdf).
 You can listen to recordings made from the radio by clicking the links below: